 Again, do your research!
 Visit admissions pages on art school websites to ensure that your portfolio meets all the necessary requirements for application.
 Not all schools require the same application information.
-Fine-tuning portfolios and other application materials to each prospective college is a great way to catch the eye of admissions staff.
+Fine-tuning portfolios and other application materials to each prospective college is a great way to catch the eyes of admissions staff.

-04. Prep for interviews
+04. Prepare for interviews

-It's true, not all schools require an interview as part of the admissions process, but if you apply to a school that does, there's no need to sweat.
+It's true, not all art colleges require an interview as part of the admissions process, but if you apply to a school that does, there's no need to sweat.
 As important as it is for you to find the school that is the best fit for you, institutions also strive to admit only those students that are the best fit for their courses.

-Be sure you understand what the admissions committee is looking for, so that you may prepare to explain how you match their goals as an institution, or how you agree with the school's mission statements.
+Be sure you understand what the admissions committee is looking for; you might explain how you match their goals as an institution, or how you agree with the school's mission statements.
 Confidence in your work can go a long way.

-05. Off-campus opportunities
+05. Consider off-campus opportunities

 When considering art schools, take a moment to research what types of opportunities are available for artists outside of the campus bubble.
-An essential skill for any artist is learning how to join a community, learn self-promotion, and valuable networking skills.
+An essential skill for any artist is learning how to join a community, as well as self-promotion and valuable networking skills.